Gastrointestinal endoscopic procedures

 The European Society of Gastroenterology and Endoscopy Nurses and Associates has established a core curriculum for nurses working in these settings.3 Taking that more and more procedures are being performed in endoscopic rooms, in replacement of open surgery, nurses are also required to keep their knowledge and skills up to date after initial training.

-Overall, nurses working in gastrointestinal endoscopy have two main roles: assisting the endoscopist during procedures and specialised patient care before, during and after the procedure.4,5
+Overall, nurses working in gastrointestinal endoscopy have two main roles: assisting the endoscopist during procedures and provide specialised patient care before, during and after the procedure.4,5

 Advanced Roles in Endoscopy Nursing